-Bank Frick aims to reduce its operational risk to a minimum by specifying clear powers and responsibilities, a complete limit system, appropriate controls and the resulting precautions.
-The management of the Bank is continuously updated about operational risks in reports.
+Bank Frick aims to reduce its operational risk to an acceptable level by specifying clear powers and responsibilities, a complete limit system, appropriate controls and the resulting precautions.

 Bank Frick has its own Compliance department.
 There are clear guidelines concerning applicable due diligence obligations.